Projects and Initiatives of the Special Collections

 Previous project examples: None

-Previous project examples: Processing manuscript collections; processing photograph collections; undertaking extensive provenance research on particular collection areas; performing collection-level surveys related to particular genres or thematic topics.
+Previous project examples: Processing manuscript, map and photograph collections; undertaking extensive provenance research on particular collection areas; performing collection-level surveys related to particular genres or thematic topics.

 Jerome Lawrence and Robert E. Lee Theatre Research Institute (go.osu.edu/tri): Contact Nena Couch at email@example.com or 614-292-9606

 Previous project examples: Processing manuscript collections including creation of finding aids; processing original scene and costume designs and theatre technology materials; creating digital exhibitions